-Applications for this program are available through the Township office as well as the Township website.
-A Review Committee appointed by Council is responsible for the review of each application and the awarding of grants.
-Repayable loans are subject to Council approval.
+Applications for this program are available through the Township office, as well as on the Township website.
+A Review Committee appointed by Council is responsible for the review of each application and makes recommendations to Council for approval.
+Repayable loans and grants are subject to Council approval.

-This Plan is a guide for business owners/commercial property owners to use when considering funding options for their projects.
-The Plan lays out the eligibility criteria for each specific program as well as general guidelines to consider when undertaking an improvement project.
+This plan is a guide for business Owners and tenants of commercial properties to use when considering funding options for their projects.
+The plan lays out the eligibility criteria for each specific program as well as general guidelines to consider when undertaking an improvement project.

-The Counties SDG has developed a Regional Incentives Program that is supported and funded through the Counties.
-The regional program is inserted into the North Dundas CIP as Section 2.
-The focus of the regional program will be on four key areas: agricultural-related, agri-tourism and facility improvement projects, regional trail expansion and development of trail systems, adaptive reuse of commercial, industrial and institutional buildings, and development of roofed accommodations.
+The United Counties of Stormont, Dundas and Glengarry (SDG Counties) has developed a Regional Incentives Program (RIP) that is supported and funded through the Counties.
+The RIP is inserted into the CIP as Section 2.
+The focus of the RIP is to stimulate investment in tourism and in the agricultural sector by funding diverse on-farm expansions and agri-tourism, to encourage the redevelopment and private sector investment in existing building stock and increase the amount of permanent roofed accommodations within the County.